-Just order it now and toss it in a box to ship with the rest.
+Order it now and toss it in a box to ship with the rest of your household.

 If you have a Sonicare toothbrush, buy extra replacement heads.
-Sonicare is not readily available in Australia and replacement heads are very expensive.
-We use one of our transformers with an adapter just for charging our Sonicare toothbrush.
+Sonicare isn't readily available in Australia and replacement heads are very expensive.

-Of course, if you’re going to live in Sydney for a couple of years, you’ll just need to get use to the products there, but I have to say that when I get a cold I really missed the power of Nyquil and have never found it's equal here in Australia.
-I have a friend who feels the same about Tylenol PM.
+Of course, if you’re going to live in Australia for a couple of years, you’ll just need to get use to the products there, but I have to say that when I get a cold I really missed the power of Nyquil and have never found it's equal here in Australia.
+I have a friend that feels the same about Tylenol PM.

 I also stocked up on contacts, about a two-year supply.
 I pack those in my suitcase though.
 No real rhyme or reason behind why I did that.

-You can bring a three month’s supply with you to Australia as long as you have a copy of the prescription, written in English, with you “certify that the medicine has been prescribed to you to treat a medical condition“.
+You can bring a three-month supply with you to Australia as long as you have a copy of the prescription, written in English, with you “certify that the medicine has been prescribed to you to treat a medical condition“.

 How Much Cash Can You Take to Australia?